arras-energy/gridlabd-old/docs/Subcommand/Geodata.md

 The following datasets are available.
 To specify a layer, use the syntax "NAME.LAYER".
 Multiple datasets and layers may be specified using a comma-delimited list.

+## `distance`

+The distance dataset provides simple distance calculations using the haversine formule for `(latitude,longitude)` tuples.

 ## `elevation`